Essential Compliance Glossary

 Yardstick Assessment

-What is Yardstick assessment in GRC?
-Yardstick assessment is a technique used in governance, risk, and compliance (GRC) to measure an organization’s compliance level against a set of predefined standards or benchmarks.
+What is Yardstick Assessment in GRC?
+Yardstick assessment is used in governance, risk, and compliance (GRC) to measure an organization’s compliance level against predefined standards or benchmarks.
 It involves comparing an organization’s performance to an external standard or benchmark, such as industry standards, regulations, or best practices.
-The assessment provides...
+The assessment provides an objective measure of an...

 Z